 It does not apply to information collected by:

 When registering to use the Services, we may require or ask you to provide certain personally identifiable information (these are referred to below as your “Personal Contact Information”).
 The Personal Contact Information that we require you to provide may include, but is not limited to, the following:

 We may also ask you to provide certain other Personal Contact Information, which is not required and you may decline to provide.
 Such information may include, but is not limited to:

-When purchasing the Services, we will require you to provide financial and billing information, such as billing name and address, and credit card number ("Billing Information").
-Your Personal Contact Information and your Billing Information, together with any other information we gather through the Services that may be used to identify, contact, or locate you individually, are collectively referred to herein as your "Personal Information."
+When purchasing any of our Services, we will require you to provide financial and billing information, such as billing name and address, and credit card number (“Billing Information”).
+Your Personal Contact Information and your Billing Information, together with any other information we gather through the use of our Services that may be used to identify, contact, or locate you individually, are collectively referred to herein as your “Personal Information.”

 We may use your Personal Information to contact you with newsletters, marketing or promotional materials and other information that may be of interest to you.
 You may opt out of receiving any, or all, of these communications from us by following the unsubscribe link or instructions provided in any email we send.
 While there are limited circumstances in which we may give third parties access to your Personal Information, the purposes of which are described below, we do not permit any third parties with whom we may share your Personal Information to contact you with their own marketing or promotional materials.

 You may also be provided the ability to provide us with the name and email address of your coworkers to allow us to send them a referral link to sign up for our Services.
 Applicable law may require you obtain consent from your coworker before sharing their name and email address with us and authorizing us to communicate with them.
 Such communications may contain web beacons that provide us information about your coworkers’ interaction with the emails we send them.
 By submitting any third-party personal information to us and allowing us to communicate with such third party, you agree that you have all required authorization and consents required under applicable law.